RJAIN-27/SlackBot-CSC510/Deploy.md

 The final code for all 3 use cases can be found in the folder [code](https://github.ncsu.edu/csc510-fall2019/CSC510-23/tree/master/Code).

 This folder contains the folder [Datasets](https://github.ncsu.edu/csc510-fall2019/CSC510-23/tree/master/Code/Datasets) which contains the datasets that are used to test the functionality of the use cases.
+It also contains the database [libraryFile.xlsx](https://github.ncsu.edu/csc510-fall2019/CSC510-23/blob/master/Code/libraryFile.xlsx) that stores the information about the libraries and the functions for the third use case.

 ## Screencast Link